Kicking off the project

 About the report

-In this report you should show that you have a good understanding of the theoretical parts from the first lectures in the course but also done some investigation and thinking before the project assignment starts.
-The report shall be divided into five different part.
+In this report you should show that you have a good understanding of the theoretical parts from the first part of the course and that you have done some investigation and thinking before the project assignment starts.
+The report shall be divided into five different parts.

 The report must use the IEEE reference system

 In the first part you must explain the context for the reader.
 Try to describe the idea behind “Continuous delivery”.
 What is the problems it wants to solve and what benefits will it give to a software project?
 How will it affect the software development?
 Some words that may be sutible to add into your own written text could be:

 - Service deployment patterns